From shoes to books, we’ve got you covered!

 For soft furniture use a cleaner from a local furniture store or make a homemade concoction of vinegar, soap, and warm water.
 Put it in a spray bottle and scrub.
 Use the suction hose on a wet/dry vacuum to suck the water up.
 The most effective way to clean soft furniture is to rent a steamer form a local hardware store so that you can steam your purchase.

 Use acetone or alcohol to get the marker price tag off plastic toys.
 Spray with a baby-safe disinfecting spray.
 If the toy fits and it’s safe, wash it in the dishwasher.

-Wash according to care label.
+Wash according to the care label.
 If possible, use hot water whenever you can.
 You could also add vinegar to the last rinse cycle to get any “thrift store smells” out.
 Use laundry sacks for delicate items and dry clean when needed.
-Hand wash with hot soapy water for items that can’t be washed in a washing machine.
+Hand washes with hot soapy water for items that can’t be washed in a washing machine.
 Use Tide spot cleaner for quick spot cleaning.

 Wipe the exterior or pages with Clorox wipes.